 Address: Shop G3-11, G/F, 68 Yee Wo Street, Causeway Bay

 Neat freaks may skip this one, unless you like the sound and sensation of used peanut shells under your feet.
 Because that’s the vibe at Inn Side Out, an American-style bar favoured by the sports crowd due to live games they frequently show on massive screens throughout the laid-back bistro.
 Park your butt on one of the high chairs inside, or spread out with a group in the large outdoor seating area overlooking the South China Athletics Association field.
 Then, bite into the free peanuts and throw the shells on the floor.
 But if you’re into classier fare, say a full slab of BBQ ribs, the menu is chock-full of pub food to munch on.

-Like its neighbour Pong in the Zing! building, Hex Bar & Billiards also does beer pong, but 26 floors up, providing some nice views in between a round, playing pool or checking out the latest match on the big screen.
-You’d be surprised but for a games bar, they do decent cocktails, some elaborately presented in Instagrammable glassware and colours.
+Hex Bar Hong Kong is famous for its beer pong sessions, providing some nice views in between a round, playing pool or checking out the latest match on the big screen.
+You’d be surprised but for a games bar, they do decent cocktails, some elaborately presented in instagrammable glassware and colours.
 The ‘Tsunami’ will feature heavily on your feed, presented in a fish bowl, with a gummy fish swimming in the blue icy drink that you’ll happily sip up.